WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-essence/index.md

 ## Recap

-With the examples above, we can learn that:
+From the examples above, we can conclude:

-- Swift Macro is a way of encapsulation.
-What you are unable to implement before Swift Macro was introduced remains the same.
+- Swift Macro is a form of encapsulation.
+What you are unable to implement before Swift Macro was introduced remains being unable to implement.
 - Swift Macro generates codes by understanding the programmer's code at the compile time.
 This means that we can also do compile-time checking with the programmer's code.
 - Freestanding Swift macros in a function can affect the control flow of the applied site and implicitly share the lexical scope.
-- Attached Swift macros can extend members to types and extend accessors to properties.
+- Attached Swift macros can extend members to types as well as accessors to properties.
 The extended contents also share the same "namespace" of the extended point.

 These properties not only offer the programmers yet another option for code reuse but also enable them to encapsulate programming concepts that may involve compile-time checking, control flow manipulations and adding behaviors to types without inheritance or other runtime techniques.
-This has never been implemented in Swift before.
-Yet, they are the essence of Swift Macro.
+These properties have never been implemented in Swift before.
+Yet, they are the unique strengths of Swift Macro.